Welcome!

 "The enchantment of an intense fragrance, which transports you to a voluptuous sensory world.
 The finesse and sensuality of a bottle in deep cobalt blue, precious like porcelain of the Ming Dynasty.
 A prestigious perfume exhilarating the senses.
 A lacquered finish for this majestic bottle, sublimating the essence.
 A contrast in sensations where the zesty citrus lightens up the warmth of the vanilla and of the tonka beans.
 The mystifying tuberose unites with the exotic touch of the ylang ylang.
 This unique and captivating scent will transport you to the depths of the Extreme Orient, never ending source of inspiration for this mysterious fragrance created with the talented Pierre Bourdon."

 Also, Bleu de Chine No. 2 was released sometime in the 1990s.
 Its bottle is the same shape as its sister, the original, but it is enameled in white and has a blue stopper.
-It is available in the following:
+Here are the available sizes of Bleu de Chine No. 2:

 No comments: